6.1: How Enzymes Work

 Positively charged nitrogen cations (iminium ions) form as intermediates in many biochemical mechanisms.
 The iminium ion is a powerful electron acceptor and can promote the cleavage of bonds that would otherwise be difficult to break, such as C–C and C–H bonds.
 To begin our analysis of how iminium ions promote such cleavage reactions, let's revisit a common carbon-carbon bond cleaving reaction, the decarboxylation of a β-keto acid, which we examined briefly above in Figure \(\PageIndex{5}\) with metal ion catalysis.

 Under acidic conditions, β-keto acids usually decarboxylate with gentle warming.
 A cyclic transition state is often invoked, and the presence of the carbonyl of the ketone adjacent to the breaking bond gives the electrons somewhere to go (Figure \(\PageIndex{11}\)).
 The decarboxylation product is an enol, which tautomerizes to the more stable ketone.
-The equilibrium favors the deprotonated carboxylate form under the slightly basic conditions that characterize the medium for most biochemical reactions.
+The equilibrium favors the deprotonated carboxylate form under the slightly basic conditions that characterize most biochemical reaction media.
 The adjacent carbonyl again gives the electrons somewhere to go in the decarboxylation reaction, and under these basic conditions, an enolate is formed.
 Protonation gives the final product, a ketone.

 Figure \(\PageIndex{11}\): Decarboxylation of a β-keto acid under acidic conditions, and at pH 7.4